cheat-engine/cheat-engine/Cheat Engine/Release/readme.txt

-If DBVM is running and you choose phsyical memory, it goes through dbvm's read physical memory instead of windows' Added a floating point panel to several windows that use system context to display variables Added the option to the memoryview hexview part to display 2 bytes, 4 byte, float or double instead of bytes
+If DBVM is running and you choose phsyical memory, it goes through dbvm's read physical memory instead of windows' Added a floating point panel to several windows that use system context to display variables Added the option to the memoryview hexview part to display 2 bytes, 4 byte, float or double instead of bytes Improved the dissect data window to show addresses next to eachother

 Fixes: